pedrozanineli/ip-orch/paper/joss.md

 ![IP-Orch architecture.\label{fig:arch}](iporch-architecture.png)

 This is implemented through a lightweight and modular architecture, as shown in Figure \label{fig:arch}.
-A central ModelFactory creates ASE calculators from simple aliases, while the CLI handles environment discovery, model selection, and execution.
-During runtime, IP-Orch iterates over selected (environment, model) pairs and runs the user script inside each environment using conda run, ensuring isolation and avoiding dependency conflicts.
+A central `ModelFactory` creates ASE calculators from simple aliases, while the CLI handles environment discovery, model selection, and execution.
+During runtime, IP-Orch iterates over selected (environment, model) pairs and runs the user script inside each environment using `conda run`, ensuring isolation and avoiding dependency conflicts.
 By delegating performance to the underlying MLIPs, IP-Orch focuses on providing a transparent and low-friction framework for reproducible benchmarking and comparison across models.

 ## Reference energy correction